Amnesia Fortnight 2012: Brazen

 Brazen was a prototype created during the 2011 Amnesia Fortnight, which unlike the 2012 prototyping session, was not public.
 Double Fine decided to release it as a bonus with the 2012 prototypes.
 It is a Monster Hunter-style four-player online co-op game.
 Its art style is an homage to Ray Harryhausen films.
 The project leader was Brad Muir, the project leader of Iron Brigade.

 Costume Quest

-Costume Quest was originally made as a prototype during the first Amnesia Fortnight session, which wasn't public.
+Costume Quest was originally made as a prototype during the second Amnesia Fortnight in 2009, which wasn't public.
 Double Fine included the original prototype as a bonus with the 2012 prototypes.
 The project leader was lead animator Tasha Harris.

 Happy Song

-Happy Song was also a prototype from the first Amnesia Fortnight session.
+Happy Song was a prototype from the first Amnesia Fortnight taking place approximately around 2007.
 This prototype would later become Sesame Street: Once Upon a Monster.
 Like Costume Quest, Double Fine decided to include the original prototype as a bonus with the 2012 prototypes.
 The project leader was lead programmer Nathan Martz.